fritzy/seaquell/README.md

 The Model instance itself does not keep track of fields, you are expected to pass in an object to every function.

+You can auto-generate table methods (insert, update, delete, select).
+These methods use safe prepared statements, having auto-detected the table field types.
+You can also generate stored procs methods, which deal with the types automatically as well.

+You can always bind a raw query or prepared statement of your design as well.

 ## Example

 ```javascript